OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-06.md

 ## 2 Chronicles 6:39

 then hear from heaven, from Your dwelling place, their prayer and their pleadings,
-and maintain their cause,
+and uphold their cause,
 and forgive Your people who have sinned against You.

 ---

 ## 2 Chronicles 6:40

-Now, my God, please, let Your eyes be open and Your ears attentive to the prayer offered in this place.
+Now, my God, let Your eyes be open and Your ears attentive to the prayer offered in this place.

 ---